rigaya/NVEnc/NVEncC_Options.en.md

 - whether the device supports specified encoding
 - if --avhw is specified, then check whether the device supports hw decoding for the input file
+- if interlaced encoding is specified, then check if it is supported
 - device with lower Video Engine Utilization will be favored
 - device with lower GPU Utilization will be favored
 - later generation GPU will be favored